 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the D800 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D800 and the Pentax K-3 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (36.2 vs 24.1MP) with a 22% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.